THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 And then the fruit of the Spirit-filled personality:

 The futuristic interpretation of the preceding verse is the outpouring of Glory that will proceed from the Church in association with the second coming of Christ.
-The “multitude of fish” portrays the great number of people who will be brought to Christ when the Glory comes upon the Church (Isaiah 60:5—“the abundance of the sea shall be converted unto thee”).
+The “multitude of fish” portrays the great number of people who will be brought to Christ when the Glory comes upon the Church (Isaiah 60:5—“the abundance of the sea shall be turned to you”).

 Compare:

-In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.
+In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+The leaves of the tree were for the healing of the nations.
 (Revelation 22:2)

 Perhaps the most important concept of Ezekiel’s Temple is the idea suggested by the following words:

-… and the name of the city from that day shall be, the Lord is there.
+“All the way around shall be eighteen thousand cubits; and the name of the city from that day shall be: THE LORD IS THERE.”
 (Ezekiel 48:35)

 The purpose of building the Body of Christ is that the Lord God may have a permanent dwelling place in the earth.
 As soon as the Temple of God, the Christian Church, has been set up on the earth, it never shall be taken down.
 God shall reign through the Church throughout the ages of ages.